How to Read OBD2 Live Data: Parameters, Normal Ranges, and What Each Value Means (2026)

 There are two types:

 Short Term Fuel Trim (STFT) reacts in real time.
 It bounces around as driving conditions change.
 Think of it as the ECM's moment-to-moment correction.
 Long Term Fuel Trim (LTFT) is the learned average.
 When the STFT consistently leans one direction, the ECM shifts the LTFT to compensate, which lets the STFT come back toward center.
-Think of LTFT as the ECM saying, "I've been adding extra fuel for a while now, so I'll just make that my new baseline."Reading the Numbers
+Think of LTFT as the ECM saying, "I've been adding extra fuel for a while now, so I'll just make that my new baseline."How Do You Read Fuel Trim Numbers?

 A trim of 0% means the ECM isn't adjusting at all.
 The base fuel map is perfect for current conditions.
 That almost never happens in practice.